fbpx

 I realized that it wasn’t a real gun that he fired at me.
 It was a cap gun.

 This encounter launched a steady unraveling of my life.
-You see, when I was a teenager, I was robbed at gunpoint while working at a doughnut shop.
+You see when I was a teenager, I was robbed at gunpoint while working at a doughnut shop.
 My solution to that trauma was to quit my job.
 That unresolved trauma exacerbated this experience of the man with the cap gun.

 The months that followed were some of the darkest times in my life.

 While other moms were pushing their children on swings at the park or playing hide and seek, I faced the challenge of overcoming Post-Traumatic Stress Disorder.
 While families went on picnics and took day trips to the zoo, I was locked in my house, fearful to leave, trapped in a perpetual state of anxiety.
-Fitful outbursts of tears would grip me at random times, and the darkness I felt wasn’t just metaphorical, it was literal.
+Fitful outbursts of tears would grip me at random times, and the darkness I felt wasn’t just metaphorical.
+It was literal.

 I tried to hide the distress from my 5 and 1 1/2-year-old daughters.
 While I wanted to shelter them from the pain I felt, my emotions often got the best of me.
 I couldn’t identify with their frustrations.
 Sometimes I wanted to scream, “Who cares about your lost toy!
 I thought I had been shot!”
-Of course, I would never say such things, but to protect myself and them I did what seemed most natural, I hid.
+Of course, I would never say such things, but to protect myself and them, I did what seemed most natural: I hid.

-Parenting books don’t cover the trials of life we may face and they rarely offer advice on how to care for your children while you’re mentally unstable.
+Parenting books don’t cover the trials of life we may face, and they rarely offer advice on how to care for your children while you’re mentally unstable.

 My slow but steady recovery required the assistance of many professionals and months of counseling appointments.
-A large component of my treatment was supervised exposure therapy.
+A significant component of my treatment was supervised exposure therapy.
 These sessions involved looking at pictures of my workplace and keeping my mind present.
 Looking at the photos filled me with emotion.
 Terror, sadness, and anger would pour out of the corners of my eyes.

 During exposure treatment, I was challenged to avoid looking back on the incident.
 Remembering the trauma escalated my emotions.

-I also couldn’t look towards the future as the fear of returning to my work threatened to slow my progress.
+I also couldn’t look towards the future as the fear of returning to work threatened to slow my progress.

 Lessons Learned From Post Traumatic Stress Disorder